Child labour in Africa: Zambia

-The government of Zambia estimates there are some 595,000 child workers in the country.
-Of these, 58% are aged 14 or less.
-Many are employed in informal mining operations.
+The government of Zambia estimated there were some 595,000 child workers in the country.
+Of these, 58% were aged 14 or less.
+Many were employed in informal mining operations.

 The United States Department of Labor estimated, in its 2010 report, about 33% of Zambian children aged 5–14 work.
 Agriculture is the dominant employer, and with mining employs 98% of all child labour in Zambia.
 The informal sectors witnessing the worst form of child labour include cotton plantations, tobacco, fishing, tea, coffee and charcoal.
 Child labour is common in mining.
 However, this is witnessed in small artisanal and traditional mines, where the children extract emeralds, amethyst, aquamarines, tourmalines and garnets.
 Child labour is also present in mines of lead, zinc and copper ores.
 They do not wear any protective equipment to protect their eyes or face or body; injuries are common.

 Child trafficking for purposes of hazardous labour is prevalent in Zambia.
 Children in agriculture and domestic service are exchanged for money, goods and gifts to family members.
 Zambia has strict laws against trafficking and child labour.
 However, implementation and enforcement of its laws has proven to be difficult.

 According to ILO, child labour in Zambia is a coping strategy for the children and families when adult breadwinners die, fall ill, or when families are simply unable to make ends meet.